Belem Prison: Layout

 The building had three floors and a basement.
 The top floor was reserved for elites/nobles of Mexico City.
 One scholar notes, “once a gentleman, always a gentleman, even in prison”.
 This area was called the “Department of Distinction” and offered the elite law breakers the same comforts they would find at home.

 The second and first floors held areas for the women and children who were sentenced to jail time.
-It is important to note that while they were afforded separate living accommodations, these separations were not enforced.
+While they were afforded separate living accommodations, these separations were not enforced.
 These floors also held the administrative offices and court rooms.

 The basement of Belén was a place that was notorious.
 In the basement, frequent flooding happened, leaving the inmates to wade through their cells in dangerously contaminated waters.
 The two most notorious cells in the basement were named “Hell” and “Purgatory” these were solitary confinement cells and no light entered the cells.

 The cells had a single hole in the ground for the prisoners to relieve themselves in, which only compounded the problems of flooding, adding a dangerously disgusting aspect.

 The cells in the basement where reserved for those who had been sentenced to Life incarceration or the death penalty.
 If a person who had been sentenced to death did not die from the conditions in the cellar, they would then face a firing squad.

 The firing squad would take the inmate to “The Garden” which was a walled in structure on the rear-facing side of the building.
 The men would place the inmate against the wall and proceed to carry out the death sentence.
 The use of the death penalty waned at the turn of the century; prisoners no longer feared “The Garden” because it was very likely they could and would get their sentence overturned to a twenty-year sentence.